melcloud/melcloud/Resume.md

 - DDD

 ----------

 ## Education ##
 #### Swinburne University of Technology ####
 ###### Bachelor of Computer Software Engineering, 2005 - 2008 ######
 - High Distinction in Agile Development Project

 #### Wesley College ####
 ###### High School, 2003 - 2005 ######
 - High Achievement in Information Technology

 ----------

 ## Languages ##
 - Chinese

 ----------

 ## Honours and Awards ##
 - Hobsons Excellence in Innovation 2010/2011
 - Nomination of Hobsons Employee of the Year 2010/2011
 - Nomination of Hobsons Best Newcomers 2010/2011

 ----------

 ## Interests ##
-New technology, TV Shows, Linux
+- New technology
+- TV Shows
+- Linux